rryk/yucata-improved/README.md

 # yucata-improved
-Chrome Extension improving yucata.de board game website
+Chrome Extension improving yucata.de board game website.

+Features:
+ - adds shortcuts to the button in the game window.